codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 This way as multiple developers work on the git repository only the affected projects will actually build.
 A change to the NestJS project will *not* build the Rails project as well.
 Also, if somebody changes *only* the README file and nothing else, no build will be triggered at all (which is a good thing as the source code is exactly the same).

 You can also use Glob expressions for files.
-For example,
+For example:

-*  an expression such `my-subproject/sub-subproject/package.json` will trigger a build **only** if the dependencies of this specific project are changed, and
+*  An expression such `my-subproject/sub-subproject/package.json` will trigger a build **only** if the dependencies of this specific project are changed
-* a pipeline with the expression `my-subproject/**/pom.xml` will trigger only if the Java dependencies for any project that belongs to `my-subproject` actually change.
+* A pipeline with the expression `my-subproject/**/pom.xml` will trigger only if the Java dependencies for any project that belongs to `my-subproject` actually change

 Glob expressions have many more options not shown here.
 Visit the [official documentation](https://en.wikipedia.org/wiki/Glob_(programming)) to learn more.
 You can also use the [Glob Tester web application](http://www.globtester.com/) to test your glob expressions beforehand so that you are certain they match the files you expect them to match.